ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 potentially unreliable datagrams inside an HTTP connection.

 In HTTP/3, HTTP Datagrams can be sent unreliably using the QUIC DATAGRAM extension.
-When the QUIC DATAGRAM frame is unavailable or undesirable, they can be sent using the Capsule Protocol, a more general convention for conveying data in HTTP connections.
+When the QUIC DATAGRAM frame is unavailable or undesirable, HTTP Datagrams can be sent using the Capsule Protocol, which is a more general convention for conveying data in HTTP connections.

 HTTP Datagrams and the Capsule Protocol are intended for use by HTTP extensions, not applications.